Dream Exit Induced Lucid Dream (DEILD)

 Hints & Tips:

-Do not panic if sleep paralysis occurs—this is a sign that the process is working.
+Do not panic if sleep paralysis occurs—this is a (rare) sign that the process is working.

-Sleep paralysis may occur unnoticed, often resulting in a smooth transition between the physical and dream bodies.
+Sleep atonia will occur during all successful attempts, but will likely go unnoticed, often resulting in a smooth transition between the physical and dream bodies.
 This is especially common when one chooses to imagine a physical movement.

 Generally this technique only takes a handful of minutes, however a longer period of wakefulness is not a cause for concern as it can often lead to a lucid dream of incredible mental clarity.

 Remember to perform the process each time you wake from a dream, allowing for "dream chaining".